 1 This is a non-IFRS financial performance measure with no standard definition under IFRS.
-See the "Non-IFRS Financial Performance Measures" section of this document included in note 19.
+See the "Non-IFRS Financial Performance Measures" section of the MD&A included in note 19.

-I. All-In Sustaining Cost1 and Cash Operating Margin1
+I. All-In Sustaining Cost1 ("AISC") and Cash Operating Margin1